TapwaveZodiac/novelaiUKB/docs/End-of-Input-Tips.md

 -   **Brackets** [ ] in NovelAI are a little special because they are banned from generation by default.
 They can be used as markers for **notes outside of the main text**.
+Extensively detailed in [The Rabbit Hole](https://tapwavezodiac.github.io/novelaiUKB/The-Rabbit-Hole.html#stage-directions).
-    -   Keep in mind that you need to put **spaces after opening brackets and before closing brackets for them to work properly.**
+    -   Keep in mind that you need to put **spaces after opening brackets and before closing brackets for them to work properly.** Their uses outside of Author/Title/Tags/Genre are:
-    -   Usually found at the beginning of chapters, square brackets can be used to set the scene, as in `[ London, 1820 ]`.
-    -   They can be used to easily switch the protagonist mid-story, if you insert the name of the character in brackets on a new row, as in `[ John ]`.
-    -   They may also be used to influence the direction of the story or give details --- think stage directions --- though this is not the intended usage.
+    -   They may also be used to influence the direction of the story or give details, think stage directions, though this is not the intended usage.

+-   **Less Than and More Than** < > are used in the finetune to *encase telepathic communication, or thoughts.*
+    -   As such, you can use them to denote when a character is thinking.

--   **Curly Braces** { } are usually used in code and very uncommon in anything that isn't math or computing related.
+-   **Curly Braces** { } are used specifically for instructions in Kayra.
+For other models, they are used for code.
-    -   Thus, you can use them to talk about those subjects.
-    -   They are used for "strict" token selections for Ban Token and Phrase Bias.
+    -   You only need to open the brace, not close it.
     -   Snek uses them extensively to generate Python code.

+### Headers

--   **Bullet Points** • are used to mark elements of a list.
+-   **Bullet Points** ( • ) are used to mark elements of a list.
 One per line.

 -   **Single dashes** ( - ) are used for discrete lists.
     -   Very practical if you want to present neatly indented lists.

--   **Less Than and More Than** < > are used in the finetune to *encase telepathic communication, or thoughts.*
-    -   As such, you can use them to denote when a character is thinking.

 -   **More Than** ( > ) When used to start a new row, > denotes text
     and computer console messages.
 It is also used by Text Adventure, though it's not always displayed.

--   The hilariously named **Dinkus** ( `***` ) is a symbol used to
+-   **Em Dash** ( ─ ) is used for LitRPG format, such as stat blocks and MMORPG style skills.
+    -   Note that this heavily influences the output, usually making the protagonist aware that they're in a game-like world.

+-   **Double pound sign** ( ## ) is used for commented out text that will not be processed by the AI.
+    - Any paragraph starting with a double pound sign will not be considered part of the context.

+####  Separators

-    denote a section break in a text.
+ -   **Dinkuses** ( `***` ) are used to denote a section break in a text, and separate stories.
     -   Consider it as powerful "break from current scene" device.
     -   Often interpreted as a time skip or even a switch to a different character, depending on the preceding text.
 Experiment.